tomarra/tomarra.github.io/_posts/2024-11-30-Curling-Scoreboard.md

 ![Version 0.0.19 In Game]({{site.baseurl}}/images/posts/Curling_Scoreboard-0.0.19-In-Game.png)
 _A working scoreboard with a game in progress_

 And that’s where I am today.
 Overall, the feedback from all the curlers has been great and the few tweaks I have made over the last month have made it a great setup for our club and something unique as compared to other facilities.
 There for sure is more work to be done, but we are at a good stopping point right now.
-The next feature requests would get live scores and game reports saved to a backend so we can include it in other functions the club has, like our live streams on YouTube, but that’s a project for another time.
+The next feature requests would get live scores and game reports saved to a backend so we can include it in other functions the club has, like [our live streams on YouTube](https://www.youtube.com/@WindyCityCurling/streams), but that’s a project for another time.

 If you’re curious about how I wrote this, the code is all [open source and available on GitHub](https://github.com/tomarra/curling_scoreboard_flutter).
 You can also just experiment with it in your browser at [curlingscoreboard.app](https://curlingscoreboard.app).
 It’s just deployed as a Flutter Web App and that’s how we run it on the tablets in the club as well.

-Good curling! 🥌
+Good Curling! 🥌